The Effectiveness of Housing Collateral Tightening Policy

 46 Pages Posted: 15 Feb 2017 Last revised: 12 Apr 2018

-We show that credit supply restrictions can lead to adverse selection in the market for mortgage loans.
-We exploit a unique policy experiment that tightens collateral requirements for second homes, and document a composition change towards riskier borrowers that are 5 percentage points more likely to become delinquent.
-This phenomenon results from the profit maximization motive of banks, which respond optimally to the excess funding liquidity.
-Our results are important for the design of policy packages, suggesting that collateral tightening should be complemented with measures that target the balance sheet positions of borrowers directly.
+We propose a novel supply-side channel for the transmission of macroprudential policy.
+We exploit a unique policy experiment that tightens collateral requirements differentially across mortgage contract types, and document a composition change towards borrowers that have higher debt-to-income ratios and are more likely to become delinquent.
+This phenomenon results from the profit maximization motive of banks, which respond optimally to the excess funding liquidity, adjusting the margins that are unaffected by regulatory changes.
+Our results are important for the design of policy packages, and suggest that collateral tightening should be complemented with measures that target the balance sheet positions of borrowers directly.

 Keywords: credit supply, mortgage market, household finance